 There are many places in Asia where you can find limestone rock faces.
 Most of the common climbing locations in Asia to go climbing on limestone walls are Batu Caves (Malaysia), Krabi (Thailand), Thakhek (Laos), Ha Long Bay (Vietnam) and Yangshuo (China).

 Krabi is one of the most popular climbing destinations in Southeast Asia.
-Long stretches of towering limestone walls along the coastline as well as overhanging roofs over the sea for deep water solo.
+It has long stretches of towering limestone walls along the coastline.
+And numerous overhanging rock formations over the sea suitable for deep water solo.

 Green Climbers Home in Thakhek Laos is a popular climbing destination.
 The area is surrounded by limestone walls and caves with amazing stalactites.